ArkhamKnightGPC/ArkhamKnightGPC/README.md

 ### 📓 Works in progress:

+### 🏫 Projects from courses at École polytechnique:

 - ### [INF554](https://github.com/ArkhamKnightGPC/INF554)
-Assignments from the course Machine and Deep learning at Ecole polytechnique.
+Jupyter Notebook assignments from the course Machine and Deep learning (with PyTorch) at Ecole polytechnique.
+Topics covered include: SVMs, MLPs, CNNs, RNNs, Graph Neural Networks.

 - ### [INF557](https://github.com/ArkhamKnightGPC/INF557)
 Assignments from the course Fundamentals of Computer Networking at Ecole polytechnique.

-### 🏫 Projects from courses at École polytechnique:
+Includes paper assignments in LaTeX with state machines for different transport layer algorithms, message charts as well as two coding assignments (simplified wget command line application and DV routing implementation).

 - ### [PHY473R](https://github.com/ArkhamKnightGPC/PHY473R)
 Handwritten digit detection on FPGA project from the FPGA lab course at École polytechnique.
 This project implements Rosenblatt's perceptron for binary classification of 0/1 digits on FPGA using VHDL.
 The project was developed on a Altera DE2-115 board and includes interfaces with a VGA monitor, an LCD and a TRDB-DC2 camera.